Can you prevent grey hair? Experts reveal the reality of grey hair

 For many years it's been assumed that stress might cause early greys and new research has proved it can definitely play a role.
 Researchers behind a study, published in Nature, found that stem cells that control skin and hair colour became damaged after intense stress.
 They tested mice and found that stressed black mice turned white within a few weeks.

-Prof Hsu - who worked on the study - said that this was a serious concern, mainly because the damage from the symptoms of stress is permanent.
-He said, "The detrimental impact of stress that we discovered was beyond what I imagined.
+Prof Ya-Chieh Hsu - who worked on the study - said that this was a serious concern, mainly because the damage from the symptoms of stress is permanent.
+She said, "The detrimental impact of stress that we discovered was beyond what I imagined.
 "After just a few days, all of the pigment-regenerating stem cells were lost.
 Once they're gone, you can't regenerate pigment any more - the damage is permanent."

 Going grey is natural, and should be embraced, but depending on your lifestyle it could creep up earlier than expected - especially if you're under periods of intense stress.